 Select Fewer Venues To Work At

-Always lean towards the venues that allow you to push your guests to the front of the line, give you more promo bottles, or pay more!
-This will help you to build your followings for these venues and get guests accustomed to your promoting schedule.
+Lean towards the venues that allow you to push your guests to the front of the line, give you more promo bottles, or pay more!
+This will help you to build your followings and get guests accustomed to your promoting schedule.

 Send Promotions On a Schedule

-Once you have a steady promoting schedule, rotate promotional messages to them on a frequency that minimizes the number invites they are sent each week.
+Once you have a steady schedule, rotate promotional messages on a frequency that minimizes the number invites they are sent each week.
 Then find the best cadence that fits the times where you see the most responses.

 Be Fun But Professional

 As a club promoter, you have to be the entertainer, the hype man, and always bring good vibes to your guests.
-This positive energy will hekp you to build valuable rapport and eventually earn their loyalty.
-And they may become your actual friends in the real world!
+This positive energy will help you build valuable rapport, earn their loyalty, and even their friendship.
+Just keep in mind to always remain professional.

-I’ve seen quite a few times when club promoters hurt their relationships with venue owners for asking for too many “favors” or “freebies” for guests who aren’t even spending money.
+Frankly, some people may abuse their privileges when they see you as their “friend.”
+I’ve seen quite a few club promoters hurt their image from asking for too many “favors” or “freebies” for guests who aren’t even spending money.

 Party Hard, But Remember It’s a Job

-If you take these pointers to heart, then I am confident that you will be on the road to being a successful club promoter.
+If you take these tips to heart, then I am confident you will become a great club promoter.

-And if you are looking for a club promoter, then now you know what a good and professional one does to make your experience better.
+And if you are looking for a club promoter, now you know what you should expect from a good one.

-I’m dedicating this article to the late Mikel Audu, who introduced me to the nightlife game.
+This article is dedicated to the late Mikel Audu, who introduced me to the nightlife game.